-Build and manage your list of approved/unauthorized third-party components
+Build and manage your list of approved/denied third-party components

-- If you want to mark a whole component as unauthorized, simply click on “Add Component to Blacklist”.
+- If you want to mark a whole component as denied, simply click on “Add Component to Deny List”.
 It will be added to the component table to the left.

-- Conversely, if you want to mark a whole component as approved, click on “Add Component to Whitelist”.
+- Conversely, if you want to mark a whole component as approved, click on “Add Component to Approved List”.

 - You can also select one or more specific versions for this component to be appproved or unauthorized.
-Check the version boxes and click on “Add Selection to Whitelist/Blacklist”.
+Check the version boxes and click on “Add Selection to Approved List/Denied List”.